 As revealed by many studies, bioremediation techniques for soils and sediments contaminated with hydrocarbons represent profitable cleaning techniques.
 Among those, there is a wide range of techniques like biopiling, landfarming, phytoremediation, biostimulation and bioaugmentation.
 Those demonstrating the best fate of biodegradation of hydrocarbons are bioaugmentation and biostimulation.
 The present work focuses on the former, aiming at seeking for the most effective and economic one.
-The investigations stand upon soil microcosms at controlled conditions of temperature, humidity and ventilation, with the main objective of optimizing these techniques to achieve a greater biodegradation of hydrocarbons (TPHs and PAHs).
-Although the two techniques have the same purpose, the difference relies on the need of inoculating exogenous degrading microorganisms to the soil in the case of bioaugmentation, whereas for biostimulation, nutrients are added to improve the metabolic functions of the native microbial community present in the soil, without the need to add more microorganisms.
+The investigations stand upon soil microcosms at controlled conditions of temperature, humidity and ventilation, with the main objective of optimizing these techniques have the same purpose, the difference relies on the need of inoculating exogenous degrading microorganisms to the soil in the case of bioaugmentation, whereas for biostimulation, nutrients are added to improve the metabolic functions of the native microbial community present in the soil, without the need to add more microorganisms.